Gadisa16/finance-assistant/README.md

 To follow logs: `docker compose logs -f`.
 To stop everything: `docker compose down`.

-3. Migrations: automatically applied on backend startup (first start may take a few seconds).
-No manual step needed.
+3. Migrations: automatically applied on backend startup.
+The backend waits for Postgres, runs `alembic upgrade head`, then launches the API.

 4. Verify services: